-Join Richard Harrington for an in-depth discussion in this video Film Stocks, part of Up and Running with Tiffen Dfx.
+Join Richard Harrington for an in-depth discussion in this video Film Stocks, part of Learning Tiffen Dfx.

 - Now that you understand the essentials of working with the user interface as well as applying masks and browsing filters let's dig a bit deeper.
 To start, we'll explore some of the Film Lab.
 Let's work from within Lightroom.
 With an image selected I'll choose Photo, Edit In, Dfx, this allows me to send a copy over based on the original image, modify the actual original file if it's a destructive edit, or work with a copy that would preserve any of the Lightroom Changes.